Govt seeks Opp support on S Punjab province

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Addressing a press conference here at Circuit House, he said a number of people from the PML-N want to create the South Punjab province.
-Some friends from the PML-N are still entangled in the bill on the Bahawalpur province, presented during the past government, he said.
-He urged them to review their decision and cooperate with the incumbent government for the creation of the South Punjab province.
+“I have contacted senior parliamentarians from the PPP as they also had the stance for South Punjab…I have told them to work together to make this a reality and have received a positive response from them,” he said.
+The minister said several members of the PML-N supported South Punjab province, but there were others who were stuck on the bill they had presented in the past which was about Bahawalpur province.

-How is it possible to make Bahawalpur a province, which consists of only three districts?
-Qureshi posed a question and stated that the PML-N should adopt a practical approach in this regard.
-For the creation of the South Punjab province, a two-thirds majority is required, Qureshi said and added the PPP has decided to extend cooperation for the province.
-The PTI contacted the PPP and its leadership gave a positive hint, he revealed.
+“We will also speak to the PML-N and I will request them to review their decision and let South Punjab be formed.
+They (PML-N) need to be practical as a province of three districts is not possible,” he said.

-In the coming session, the PTI leaders would meet Khursheed Shah, Naveed Qamar and Raja Pervez Ashraf to discuss the South Punjab province, he said and added they would try their best to pursue other political parties including PML-N to create a consensus on the new province which would strengthen federation further.
+Qureshi said that in the coming session, the PTI leaders would meet Khursheed Shah, Naveed Qamar and Raja Pervaiz Ashraf to discus South Punjab province.
+Qureshi said that they would try their best to pursue other political parties, including the PML-N, to create a consensus on South Punjab province which would strengthen the federation further.

-To another question about amnesty scheme, the foreign minister said it is not an amnesty scheme.
-Rather it is an asset declaration 2019 scheme.
-He said the scheme is not meant for generating revenue but it aims to document the economy.
-The scheme will also help improve tax base, he said and added the PTI is offering an opportunity to people to declare their assets by paying four per cent tax only.
-Similarly, the persons who want to hold their properties abroad would pay another 2 per cent for availing benefit from the scheme.
+To another question about amnesty scheme, Qureshi maintained that it was not amnesty scheme, rather it was an asset declaration scheme.
+He said the scheme did not mean generating revenue, but it was aimed to document the economy.

-He, however, warned that the government would activate Benami Act and strict action would be taken which include confiscation of properties.
-The foreign minister observed that the scheme would serve as economic opening and help get rid of the IMF on a permanent basis.
+He, however, clarified that those who had been enjoying public offices for the last 10 years would not take advantage from the scheme.

-He clarified that those who had been enjoying public office for the last 10 years would not take advantage of the scheme.
+The minister said the PTI government was bringing reforms in the Federal Board of Revenue (FBR) and recently a well reputed tax expert had been deputed as the FBR chairman.

-Responding to a question about levying more taxes in the coming budget, Qureshi assured that burden would not be put on lower segments of the society.
-The government would continue to offer subsidy on electricity and gas to give relief to the common man, he added.
+He said the government would continue to offer subsidy on electricity and gas in order to give relief to common man.

-About security of Maulana Fazlur Rehman, the FM said Maulana is a respectable politician and the government is duty-bound to give him security.
-He said Maulana’s security has been rationalized only.
-He, however, stated that if they themselves pick arms for security, it would lead to fanning private militia which is negation of the National Action Plan (NAP).
+About security of Maulana Fazlur Rehman, the minister said the Maulana was a respectable politician and the government was duty bound to provide him security.
+He added that the Maulana’s security had been rationalised only.
+He, however, stated that if they themselves would pick arms for security then it would lead to fanning private militia which was negation of the National Action Plan (NAP).

-To a question about India, he observed that they would try to engage new Indian government in talks.
-About expatriation of illegal Pakistanis in America, he said the government is reviewing individual verification for all these persons.
-On Pak-Iran gas pipeline project, Qureshi said Pakistan wishes to avail gas but Iran is under sanctions.
-Pakistan needs huge funds to execute the project and international financial institutions did not provide funds due to sanctions on Iran, he added.
+To another question about India, the minister observed that they would try to engage new Indian government for talks.

-About Pak-China relationship, especially the issue of marriages, the FM observed that Pakistan is in contact with Chinese government on the issue.
-He said they are evolving a strategy with China so that mutual relationships should not be affected.
-He said some powers want to damage Pak-China relationships.
+About Pak-Iran gas pipeline project, Qureshi said that Pakistan wished to avail gas, but Iran was under sanctions.
+He said Pakistan needs huge funds to execute the project and international financial institutions did not provide funds due to sanctions on Iran.

-To a question about the new spate of terror, he said some powers do not want to see CPEC flourishing.
-All political parties in the country have consensus on nuclear programme, CPEC and credible minimum deterrence, he added.
+About issue of marriages by Chinese nationals in Pakistan, the minister said Pakistan was in contact with Chinese government on the issue.
+He said some powers wanted to damage Pak-China relationships. — Agencies

 Muhammad Anis adds: Reacting to Shah Mehmood’s statement, the PML-N asked the government to stop befooling people in the name of South Punjab.